kc657/Melange-Food-API/README.md

-# food-search-api
+# M&#233;lange food-search-api

-Melange API provides the hungry user with a tool to find recipes!
-Integration of the Edamam Recipe Search API allows the user to search for recipes using multiple ingredients in their inventory.
-The user can then save the search results and generate a list of saved recipes they want to cook.
+M&#233;lange API provides the hungry user with a tool to take ingredients they have in their pantry and search for new recipes!
+By integrating the Edamam Recipe Search API, the user is able to search for recipes using multiple ingredients in their inventory.
+The app returns a matching recipe the user can then save to the database and generate a list of saved recipes they want to cook.

 ## Technologies Used